 The Board of Directors has adopted Corporate Governance Guidelines to guide its actions, as well as a Code of Business Conduct and Ethics applicable to all of the Company's directors, officers and employees.
 Additionally, the Board has adopted a Code of Ethics for Senior Financial Officers applicable to the Company's Chief Executive Officer, Chief Financial Officer, Chief Accounting Officer, Controller and persons performing similar duties.
-These documents are posted on the Company's web site, www.escotechnologies.com, and a copy of any of these documents is also available in print to any shareholder who requests it.
+These documents are posted on the Company's web site, www.escotechnologies.com, under the "Investor Center/Governance/Governance Documents" tab, and a copy of any of these documents is also available in print to any shareholder who requests it.